Calvin-Xu/anki_forvo_dl/README.md

-This version is badly hacked together from the files of a previous release on https://ankiweb.net/shared/info/858591644 so long as it works.
+This version is badly hacked together from the files of a previous release on AnkiWeb so long as it works.
 Converts ogg to mp3.
 Depends on FFmpeg and FFprobe binaries in the pydub directory (not included).

 # anki-forvo-dl
 <b>An add-on that allows you to (bulk-) add <a href="http://Forvo.com" rel="nofollow">Forvo.com</a> pronunciations to your anki cards - fully automatically</b>